Can Massage Therapy Help Sciatica Pain?

 If you’ve ever experienced any sort of back pain, you’re not alone.
 In fact, about 85% of Americans experience some type of back pain within their lifetime.
 But, if you’ve been diagnosed with sciatica and its signature radiating, shooting pain through your hip and down your leg, you know that it’s no picnic.

 The sciatic nerve is comprised of 5 nerve roots from the lower spine and join to create the largest nerve in the human body.
-It runs on each side from the lumbar spine, deep through your buttocks, down the back of your leg, and ending in your foot.
+This nerve runs on each side from the lumbar spine, deep through your buttocks, down the back of your leg, and ending in your foot.

 Typically, you are diagnosed with Sciatica whenever there is pain felt along the sciatic nerve.